 Sustainability Program: Information for Advisors

-This is an opportunity, unique to St. Lawrence.
-It is a year-long living-learning community targeted toward sophomores and juniors during which approximately 10 students live in an intentional community immersed in the study and practice of sustainability on a working farm five miles from the SLU campus.
-Students take 1.5 credits in core courses on the farm each semester, a 1 credit Sustainability Leadership course and a .5 credit farm practicum.
-Students then choose to either fill out their schedule with electives offered on the farm or return to campus to complete major and/or distribution requirements.
+The Sustainability program is a year-long living-learning community targeted toward sophomores and juniors.
+The students live in an intentional community immersed in the study and practice of sustainability on a working farm five miles from the SLU campus.
+Students take 1.5 credits in core courses each semester, a 1 credit Sustainability Leadership course and a .5 credit farm practicum.
+The rest of the courses are taken on campus like normal.
 The core and elective courses examine sustainability through a variety of disciplinary lenses (see the Academic page for information on the course offerings).
 Experiential learning is a key component of the semester.
-Students will take local field trips to sustainability oriented farms and businesses.
+Students take local field trips to sustainability oriented farms and businesses.
 Students plan and cook meals together using produce grown and raised on the farm, participate in decision making regarding energy and resource use on site, help with farm activities such as animal care, food preservation, garden planning, seed starting, planting, green building design and carpentry.
-The deadline for applications is February 1st and should be completed through the Sustainability Program site..
+The deadline for applications is March 1st and should be completed through the Sustainability Program site..